ChrisFreyre/ChrisFreyre/README.md

 - 👋 Hi, I’m @ChrisFreyre
 - 👀 I’m interested in x-treme sports, Surf, skate, motocross, skydiving.
 Also data analytics and machine learning.
-- 🌱 I’m currently learning data analytics and to be a DJ.
+- 🌱 I’m currently learning data analytics.
 So if you have any advices, blog, codes, acounts, videos, etc to recomend please let me know.
 - 💞️ I’m looking to collaborate on new learning experiance to be better at data analytics.
 - 📫 How to reach me criws889@gmail.com